 Besides the openSUSE builds from the Build Service (see the links in the box above), you can get stable, beta and development packages on Google's "Early Access Release Channels" directly from The Chromium Projects.

-You can use Chromium to send web pages, video and music to TV through Chromecast.
+You can use Chromium to send screen content, web pages, video and music to TV through Chromecast.
+However, here are some steps before you can use Chromecast.

 By default, Chromium cannot discover Chromecast devices.
 You need to go to